 When you get subscribers through content upgrades, you can build a loyal audience out of them, because they’re already pre-sold on your idea or product.
 And, as soon as you’ve built an audience that trusts you, your ROI will increase.

-So, what exactly is content upgrade?
+So, what exactly is a content upgrade?

 It’s simply a way to upgrade your valuable content with lead-generating functionality.
 In other words, you strategically position an opt-in box or a LeadBox in your content, so that readers can easily subscribe to your list and get a specified benefit.